Kayaking 101: Tips and Tricks for Beginners

 - Place your paddle so it’s within easy grabbing distance of the seat.
 You can also keep your kayak from shifting positions by placing either end of the paddle on the kayak and the dock.

 - Remember, the higher you are, the more difficult it will be to enter the kayak.
 That means you’ll want to sit on the lowest point on the dock, as close to the kayak as possible.

 - As you’re sitting on the edge of the dock, lower your feet into the kayak first.
 Then, quickly position your body toward the front of the kayak and lower yourself into the seat.

 Looking to make this even easier?
-Consider a kayak launch docking system – these are designed to make getting in a kayak, launching the kayak and redocking much more stable and significantly more easy for kayakers of any skill level.
+Consider a docking system with an attached launch – these are designed to make getting in a kayak, launching the kayak and redocking much more stable and significantly more easy for kayakers of any skill level.

 3. HOW TO GET INTO A KAYAK FROM DEEP WATER

 There may be occasions where you will need to get into your kayak from deeper water.
 This is probably the most difficult kayak entry method, but with patience, it can be done.
 The biggest thing is to make sure your kayak is stable between each movement you make.

 Here’s how you can do it: